 - Micro-businesses are only required to produce a simple balance sheet and profit and loss account for members, and only need to file a balance sheet, with less information, at Companies House.

 - A company is a micro-business if it meets any two of the following conditions: ten employees or fewer; turnover of not more than £632,000; balance sheet of not more than £316,000.

 - A register of people with significant control.
 For example, anyone who owns more than 25% of the shares or 25% of the voting rights, or can appoint the majority of the directors.

-- Quoted companies are also required to report on: the numbers of male and female employees; their strategy and business model; their greenhouse gas emissions; human rights issues and policies and the efficacy of those policies.
+- Larger and quoted companies have additional reporting requirements, which can include: the gender pay gap; their strategy and business model; their greenhouse gas emissions; human rights issues and policies and the efficacy of those policies.

 - The first confirmation statement can be filed at any time within 12 months of incorporation.
 Subsequent returns must be filed at intervals of not more than 12 months.